7 Best Medical Alert Systems of 2024: Expert Tested & Reviewed

 Medical alert systems are not one-size-fits-all devices.
 Older adults and caregivers have different needs, preferences, lifestyles, and budgets, so the right medical alert system will vary for each person.

-Medical Guardian has impressive at-home and on-the-go systems.
-Its at-home systems have some of the farthest ranges in the industry, and there are three discreet mobile system options available: a necklace, bracelet, and smartwatch.
+Medical Guardian earned our title of “Best Overall” for its impressive at-home and on-the-go systems.
+Its at-home systems have some of the industry’s farthest ranges, and there are three discreet mobile system options available: a necklace, bracelet, and smartwatch.
+MobileHelp stands out by offering high-quality systems at low costs, making it a great value.

+Bay Alarm Medical offers a range of high-quality systems, giving you a variety of options.
 Medical Alert may be the best option for those seeking a straightforward, easy-to-use system.
 Additionally, installation is effortless, allowing users to set up and begin using their devices quickly.
+ADT offers 24/7 monitoring, straightforward pricing, and a free, comprehensive warranty.

 If you’re shopping for a medical alert system for your care recipient, involve them in the selection process as much as possible.
 Ask your care recipient what styles and features they prefer.
 You can also frame the trial period as a chance for them to try the device and give you feedback before deciding on a brand.
 Help them feel empowered by deciding on the right medical alert system together.